Meet the Team

 Prof Noakes has published more than 750 scientific books and articles.
 He has been cited more than 16 000 times in scientific literature, has an H-index of 71 and has been rated an A1 scientist by the National Research Foundation of South Africa for a second 5-year term.
 He has won numerous awards over the years and is considered one of the best critical minds of our time.
 After coming across research which denounced current international dietary guidelines as fallacy, Prof Noakes started researching the effects of carbohydrates, proteins and fats on the human race.
 After his research convinced him that a high fat, low carb diet is the healthiest option for many, Prof Noakes founded The Noakes Foundation in 2012.
 Prof Noakes retired as Professor of Exercise and Sports Science at the University of Cape Town (UCT) in 2014 and is now an Emeritus Professor at UCT.

-Neville is a GP and managing practitioner at Kenilworth Medicross.
+Dr. Neville Wellington is a GP and managing practitioner at Kenilworth Medicross.
 He has been working in medicine for over 21 years, with paediatrics and diabetes among his main passions.
 He completed a two year Postgraduate Diploma in Diabetes in 2012 and now runs a Centre for Diabetes and Endocrinology (CDE), overseeing 3 doctors, a diabetes educator and a dietician.
 Neville is a staunch advocate of a low-carb lifestyle.